State Street Materials Select Sector SPDR ETF

 What are the main risks of holding XLB?

-Based on the provided information, here are the key risks of holding XLB:
+Based on the information provided, the key risks of holding XLB are:

 What is the price forecast for XLB in 2026?